GET READY FOR YOUR TREKKING TOUR

 - Water bottles or bladder: 2-litres should be enough

 - Basic medical kit including blister plasters, sunscreen & lip salve

 - Wash kit and small fast-drying towel for mountain huts.

 - Trekking poles, very useful to help on the ascents and save knees on the descent

 - Water purifying tablets

-- Sleeping sheet or bag liner for mountain huts
+- Sleeping sheet & travel towel for mountain huts